ifsvivek/VideoFetch/README.md

 ## Support

-If you encounter any problems or have questions about the VideoFetch plugin, please reach out to us by opening an issue on the [GitHub repository](https://github.com/ifsvivek/VideoFetch/issues/new/choose).
+If you encounter any problems or have questions about the VideoFetch plugin, please reach out to us by opening an issue on the [New Issue](https://github.com/ifsvivek/VideoFetch/issues/new/choose).

 ---